Walt Disney World Advises Guests They Assume All Risks Related To COVID-19 By Visiting

 As Walt Disney World prepares to welcome guests back onto its property, they are making sure to cover all their bases.
 The new disclaimer on their website lets everyone know they are implementing safety measures, but there will still be risks involved.

-Disneyland has not yet updated its site with this new disclaimer as there is no reopening date for its parks or Downtown Disney shopping district.
+Disneyland has not yet updated its site with this new disclaimer, as there is no reopening date for its parks or Downtown Disney shopping district.